erlandmuchasaj/sanitize/README.md

 # PHP sanitize

-This is a PHP package that helps to sanatize your input when performing search queries to DB.
+This is a PHP package that helps to sanitize your input when performing search queries to DB.
 It cleans the input from all malicious characters.

 ## Installation